MejlaP/nyc-taxi-pipeline-analytics/README.md

 # NYC Taxi Data Pipeline & Analytics (H2 2025)

 ## 📌 Project Overview
-This project is a hands-on data engineering pipeline that processes real-world NYC Yellow Taxi data from the second half of 2025 (July to December).
+This project is a hands-on data engineering pipeline that processes real-world NYC Yellow Taxi data from the second half of 2025.
 Using Apache Spark and the Medallion Architecture, the pipeline takes raw, messy data and transforms it step-by-step into clean, business-ready tables.

 The entire pipeline was built, debugged, and run within the free **Databricks Community Edition**, using **Unity Catalog** (`nyctaxi`) for data cataloging and schema isolation.